Classification of Horikawa surfaces with T-singularities: Complex smoothings

 If $(2-x_{a-2})=1$, we must have $a\leq 5$.
 The case $a=4$, is a particular case of the previous one.
-If $a=5$, we have a descent to a zero continued fraction of length two with an entry equal to $2$, which is a absurd.
+If $a=5$, we descend to a zero continued fraction of length two with an entry equal to $2$, which is an absurd.